CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_total_TruSeq.md

 * Remove and discard 95 ul of supernatant from each well.
 * Wash the beads 190 ul/well of 80% EtOH, wait 30s, remove the supernatant.
 * Repeat the ethanol wash step.
-* Remove residual ethanol with a p10 pipette, let the beads air dry for 15 minutes on the magnetic plate.
+* Use a p10 pipette to remove residual ethanol.
+Keep the plate on the magnet at RT until dry, usually less than 5 minutes.
+When dry, the beads will appear matte and cracked.
+Remove plate from magnet when all samples are dry.
 * Remove the plate from the magnetic stand, add 32.5 ul of resuspension buffer and mix well, by pipetting, and incubate for 2 min at room temperature.
 * Place the plate back on the magnetic stand for 5 minutes.
 * Remove 30 uL of supernatant from each sample and move it into a new plate.
 This is the final cDNA product.